Castle Hill - North

 Employment conditions in Castle Hill - North remain below the national average according to AreaSearch analysis

-Castle Hill - North has an educated workforce with strong professional services representation.
-Its unemployment rate was 4.0% in the past year, with estimated employment growth of 2.2%.
+Castle Hill - North has a highly educated workforce with professional services well represented.
+The unemployment rate in June 2025 was 4.0%, below Greater Sydney's rate of 4.2%.

-Between June 2024 and June 2025, employment levels increased by 2.2%, labour force grew by 3.1%, causing unemployment to rise by 0.9 percentage points.
-In comparison, Greater Sydney saw employment grow by 2.6% and unemployment rise by 0.3%.
-State-level data from Sep-25 shows NSW employment contracted by 0.41%, with an unemployment rate of 4.3%, favouring the national rate of 4.5%.
-National forecasts project employment growth of 6.6% over five years and 13.7% over ten years, but local projections suggest Castle Hill - North's growth could be approximately 7.0%% over five years and 14.3% over ten years.
+The area appears to have limited local employment opportunities.
+Between June 2024 and June 2025, employment levels increased by 2.2%, labour force grew by 3.1%, causing the unemployment rate to rise by 0.9 percentage points.
+In comparison, Greater Sydney saw employment grow by 2.6% and unemployment rise by 0.3 percentage points.
+National employment forecasts from Jobs and Skills Australia (May 2025) project a 6.6% increase over five years and 13.7% over ten years.
+Applying these projections to Castle Hill - North's employment mix suggests local growth of approximately 7.0% over five years and 14.3% over ten years, though this is a simplified extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment